Skip to main content

 Campus in the foreground with the Philadelphia skyline in the distance

-Students may choose to take a campus job during the academic year (including working as a Resident Assistant), working during the summer months, or taking an off-campus job.
-These earnings are intended to pay for a student's personal expenses, books, and supplies—not College-billed charges such as tuition, housing, food, and the student activity fee.
+Students may choose to take a campus job during the academic year, work during the summer months, or take an off-campus job.
+In most cases, students will use these earnings to pay for a student's personal expenses, books, and supplies—not College-billed charges such as tuition, housing, food, and the student activity fee.

-In addition, some students choose to live off campus, which may have implications for a student's budget beyond what is covered by a financial aid award.
+In addition, some students choose to live off campus, which may impact a student's expenses and have implications on a student's eligibility for Swarthmore College Scholarship.

 Tax Considerations